2023 Call for Nominations

 Earl B. Higgins

-The Department of Diversity, Equity, and Inclusion proudly hosts the Earl B. Higgins Achievement in Diversity Award annually.
-The award is presented to an employee and a student in recognition of exemplary strides/contributions in promoting diversity.
-A presentation and reception are held on the first Wednesday of April every year in honor of the nominees and award recipients.
-Also honored on this occasion are six students nominated by their Dean to receive the Earl B. Higgins Scholarship.
+The Office of Equity proudly hosts the Dr. Earl B. Higgins Achievement in Diversity Awards annually.
+This award is presented to an MUSC Health employee, a University employee, and an MUSC student in recognition of exemplary strides and contributions in promoting diversity.
+A presentation and reception are held on the first Wednesday in April every year in honor of the nominees and award recipients.

-First presented in April 1996, this award has become an annual event at the Medical University of S.C.
+First presented in April 1996, this award has become an annual event at the Medical University of South Carolina.
 The award is a tribute to the late Dr. Earl B. Higgins, former director of affirmative action and minority affairs at MUSC.
-Dr. Higgins was born 1946 and passed away on August 30, 1992.
+Dr. Higgins was born in 1946 and passed away on August 30, 1992.

 During his four-year tenure at MUSC, Dr. Higgins was a warrior for recruitment, retention, and enrichment programs that increased representation of minority students in all programs at MUSC.
 He also worked diligently to recruit minority faculty members and to ensure equal opportunities for all employees.
 He served as a mediator in race relations and gender issues.
 Dr. Higgins seized opportunities to promote a harmonious learning and work environment for all and built bridges between the university and the community it serves.